 UMD: A Globally Connected University

-This page highlights the recent immigration enforcement changes and what it may mean for you.
+This page highlights the recent immigration enforcement changes and what they may mean for you.
 We'll keep this page updated with the most recent information and our guidance.
 If you have any questions, you can contact International Students and Scholar Services.

 NEWS / STATEMENTS / PRESS RELEASES